Constellation-Labs/documentation-hub/validate/automated/nodectl-encryption.md

   does NOT create new p12 private key files.
 The Node Operator should enter in their EXISTING p12 passphrase.
 This configurator also does NOT change or alter the p12 file in ANY way.
-A p12 file should have been created during the original installation of nodectl on this Node.
-If the Node Operator wants to modify the p12 passphrase, the 'sudo nodectl passwd12' command can be used.
+A p12 file should have been created during the original installation of nodectl on this node.
+If the node Operator wants to modify the p12 passphrase, the 'sudo nodectl passwd12' command can be used.
 To remove the passphrase from the configuration, enter in "None" as the passphrase, and confirm with "None".
 MAKE SURE TO SAVE